rayhog/aviator-jekyll-template/_api/sw_lic_add.md

   Technopedia that contains 'excel'.
 parameters:
   - name: title
-    content: The title for the book
+    content: The title for the software
-  - name: score
+  - name: name of license
-    content: The book's score between 0 and 5
+    content: The license score
 content_markdown: >-
-  ## The query returns software that includes 'Excel'.
+  ###### The query returns software that includes 'Excel'.
 This is query is case
   sensitive.

   {: .success}

-  Adds a book to your collection.
+  Adds an object to your collection.
 left_code_blocks:
   - code_block: |-
       {